N02870941/mazes/docs/README.md

   <i>A connected unweighted graph.</i>
 </p>

-In the case of a **blank** `n x n` image where `n` is the width (and height) of the image in pixels, the image **always** represents connected graph.
-The reason is that there are no missing pixels / black lines.
-So, in terms of traversing the image, there exist a path from each white pixel to every other white pixel - this is too many in fact.
+In the case of a **blank white** `n x n` image where `n` is the width (and height) of the image in pixels, the image **always** represents a connected graph.
+The reason is that there are no black lines.
+So, in terms of traversing the image, there exist a path from each white pixel to every other white pixel.
+In terms of a maze, there are too many paths.

 This is why we have black lines to represent the **absence** of edges, or a boundary that terminates a particular path.
 But, in the case of our full grid, we have too many boundaries as well - resulting in zero paths.

-Our goal is to traverse our image full of boundaries and **remove** (recreate) as many (paths) as possible but still produce a graph that has the connected property.
-This will result in a maze that leaves a
+Our goal is to traverse our image full of boundaries and **remove** as many walls as possible while maintaining the connected property of the graph.
+This will result in a maze that leaves exactly *one*
-**path** from any vertex to any other vertex, but in a much less cluttered way.
+**path** from any vertex to any other vertex.
-The result is called a **spanning tree**.
+This is called a **spanning tree**.

 <p align="center">
   <img src="assets/img/png/spanning-tree.png"><br>